 Related: How and Why to Track Your Net Worth

-By making important financial moves in January, you can worry less about your money for the rest of the year.
-And you’ll ensure you’re on the right track every new year to come.
+Is taking a good hard look at your finances the sexiest end-of-year resolution?
+Not by a long shot.
+But by making important financial moves now, you can worry less about your money next year—and you’ll ensure you’re on the right track every new year to come.

 It’s a simple way to outline goals and measure your success, using the following principles: specific, measurable, attainable, relevant, and time-bound goals.

 What’s the difference between a sinking fund and an emergency fund?